Bethrand/DEVOPS-PBL/Project6-WEBSOLUTIONWORDPRESS/Project6.md

 ![DBVolumeGroup](./Images/DBVolumeGroup.PNG)

-#### 12 - *Using lvcreate utility to create 2 logical volumes. db-lv (Use half of the PV size - 29.99g/2 = 14G), and logs-lv Use the remaining space of the PV size.
+#### 12 - *Using lvcreate utility, create 2 logical volumes. db-lv (Use half of the PV size - 29.99g/2 = 14G), and logs-lv Use the remaining space of the PV size.
 NOTE: apps-lv is used to store data for the Website while, logs-lv is used to store data for logs.*

 `sudo lvcreate -n db-lv -L 9G webdata-vg`